pcvg/release-management/README.md

         uses: pcvg/release-management@test
         with:
           SUCCESS_MSG: "Deployment completed. :) "
-      - name: Notify Innovation Hub
+      - name: Notify on Slack
         if: success()
         uses: pcvg/slack-notification-action@main
         with: